rahulrai-in/thecloudblog/tcb/content/post/Event-Driven Architecture with Apache Kafka for .NET Developers Part 3 - Azure Event Hubs/index.md

 }
 ```

 Note that the Azure Schema Registry serializer can only serialize objects of either `GenericRecord` or `ISpecificRecord` type.
-Since our message keys are of `string` type, we handled the special case of serializing data of `string` type.
+Since our message keys are of `string` type, we handled the special case of serializing the `string` type data.

 I will digress a little and draw your attention to the `SetKeyDeserializer` method of the `ConsumerBuilder` class that uses an implementation of type `IDeserializer` to deserialize the messages received from the Kafka topic.
 Let's write a custom implementation of `IDeserializer` for our application as follows: